ZeynepDilanKilic/MonteCarloRadiationSimulation/README.md

 ## How to Run

 1. Ensure you have the necessary dependencies installed.
-2. Run the simulation script using your preferred method (e.g., `matlab simulation.m`).
+2. Run the simulation script using your preferred method (e.g., ` MonteCarloRadiationSimulation.m`).

 ## Project Structure

-- `simulation.m`: The main script for the Monte Carlo simulation.
+- ` MonteCarloRadiationSimulation.m`: The main script for the Monte Carlo simulation.
-- `W_mu.txt`: Data file containing absorption coefficients.
+- `W_mu.txt`: Data file containing absorption coefficients for W.
+- `air_mu.txt`: Data file containing absorption coefficients for air.
 - `README.md`: This file, providing an overview of the project.

 ## References